 I believe that bass can be caught on a topwater lure all day long.
 For me, a small arsenal of topwater lures is a must, but remember to alternate them to match the changing mood of the fish.

-I prefer a 6 and ½ to 7-foot baitcasting rod with 15lb test line.
-Whenever possible before using any store purchased lure, I always change the hooks to a premium hook such as Gamakatsu.
-I have seen too many hooks straighten or break from a large fish, or the hook been thrown, because they were not sharp enough.
+I prefer a 6 ½ to 7-foot baitcasting rod with 15lb test line.
+Whenever possible, before using any store purchased lure, I constantly change the hooks to a premium hook such as Gamakatsu.
+I have seen too many hooks straighten or break from a large fish or thrown the hook because they were not sharp enough.

 Start your retrieve quickly.
-After a few casts if you are not getting any bites, slow down the retrieve until a fish swirls near the bait* or strikes it.
+After a few casts, if you are not getting any bites, slow down the retrieve until a fish swirls near the bait* or strikes it.
 This is the bass telling you at what speed they want their meal moving.

-Casting accuracy is vital, as a badly placed cast will waste precious moments until you can cast again.
-To practice your casting in your backyard or in a park, use a rubber weight in place of the lure.
+Casting accuracy is vital, as a poorly placed cast will waste precious moments until you can cast again.
+To practice your casting in your backyard or a park, use a rubber weight in place of the lure.
 I often use an old car tire or a bucket as a target and practice for an hour a day.

-Surface fishing spinner baits and jerkbaits often catch fish.
+Surface fishing spinnerbaits and jerkbaits often catch fish.
 Again start with a fast retrieve and slow it down till the fish tell you what they want.

-Charles is a pro angler who fishes the B.A.S.S.
-Invitational circuit, the RED MAN Northeastern trail and the FOXWOODS trail.
-He is sponsored by Bullet Weights, Budz Fishin Wayz, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components and Power Resources.Fishing Lures
+Charles is a pro-angler.
+He is sponsored by Bullet Weights, Budz Fishin Wayz, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components, and Power Resources.